ADimeo/Faultynet/FaulControllersREADME.md

 # FaultControllers README

-This document describes in detail the different FaultControllers currently implemented in FaultyNet
+This document describes in detail the different FaultControllers currently implemented in FaultyNet.
+Each FaultController implements both a FaultController, and a FaultControllerStarter.
+For details see the [Faultynet Documentation](Documentation.md).

 ## ConfigFileFaultController
-ConfigFileFaultController was designed for repeatable usage in testing pipelines and offers limited interactivity.
+`ConfigFileFaultController`was designed for repeatable usage in testing pipelines and offers limited interactivity.
 This fault controller is automatically started when the corresponding net ist started, and faults are activated and deactivated based on a timer.
 After all faults have terminated `ConfigFileFaultController` shuts itself down.
 Usually this means that the controller will run for `max(pre_injection_time + injection_time + post_injection_time)`.

-The ConfigFileFaultController injects faults based on a .yml configuration file. `ConfigFileFaultController` currently does not support nodes or links that were added during runtime.
+The `ConfigFileFaultController` injects faults based on a .yml configuration file. `ConfigFileFaultController` currently does not support nodes or links that were added during runtime.

-This is the full reference for the config file;
+This is the full reference for the config file:
 ```yml
 ---
 faults: